-The Curiosity Box is a monthly subscription filled with 2-4 STEM activities that link to the curriculum – a godsend for homeschooling parents that are struggling to fill science lessons.
+The Curiosity Box is a monthly subscription filled with 2-4 STEM activities that link to the curriculum – a godsend for parents who want to fill any gaps lockdown might have left.
 Have younger kids?
 The Curiosity Box also offers Curiositots Box for little’uns aged 3-6.

 From £10.95 per box

-Still no flour in the corner shop?
-This’ll see you right.
-Pick up a monthly subscription from Little Cooks Co and you’ll get all the dry ingredients for easy to follow, healthy bakes popped right through your letter box – ideal for getting the kids stuck into a bit of entry-level baking.
+Pick up a monthly subscription from Little Cooks Co and you’ll get all the dry ingredients for easy to follow, healthy bakes popped right through your letterbox – ideal for getting the kids stuck into a bit of entry-level baking.
 Keeping their sticky fingers busy and getting snacks out of the deal?
 Sign us up.

 From £8.33 per box

 Juggling working from home, childcare and keeping the house in check can mean that updating the bookshelf is somewhere down the bottom of priority list.
 Luckily, Bookabees can handle that for you.
 Just let them know how old your kids are (the libraries work best for ages 0 to 11) and what kind of books they like, and one of their experts will pick out a monthly selection and send it in a personalised box once a month, along with fun stickers and bookmarks.
 That’s the bedtime story ticked off the list then.